phreda4/phreda4.github.io/index.md

 Unlike ColorForth, the meaning of words is defined by prefixes. the most importan is ' (adressof) then *word* execute a word, and *'word* is the adress of word.

+For make a program you need define yours words.

+A program have two types of words, actions and data, time and space.
+For define an action :r4 use the prefix : and to define data the prefix #

+'''
+:thiswordisanaction
+	1 2 3 + * ;

+#thisisdata 33
+'''

 [main diccionary](doc/main-dicc.md)